grrr-amsterdam/nova-pages-tool/README.md

 ## Usage and extension

-Out of the box you will get a Pages tool in your Nova back-end to manage pages.
-If everything is to your liking, you can just start using it as-is!

-However, you will probably want to add some layouts to be used in the flexible-content portion of the page.
 You can create your own `Page` resource and extend `Grrr\Pages\Resources\PageResource`.
+By default the `Grrr\Pages\Models\Page` model is registered.
+You can overwrite the model for the page resource by

 Override the `getFlexibleLayouts()` method to specify your own flexible content layouts:

 ```php
 namespace App\Nova;